janikvonrotz/janikvonrotz.ch/content/page/cv.md

 [AdNovum Informatik AG](https://www.adnovum.ch/)

 * Design, conception and realisation of identity and access management solutions.
+* Configuration and development of the continuous delivery/integration infrastructure.
+* Review and setup of the project-internal public key infrastructure (PKI).
+* Integrate and deploy multi-stage project environments.

 08|2017 – 12|2017
 System Engineer (full-time civil service)